 Improving the way jobs are done for continual improvement.

-Job Methods (JM) neatly wraps up your continuous improvement program by building on the skills of the operators and first line leaders (team leaders, supervisors, group leaders).
+Job Methods (JM) is a cost-effective approach in ways jobs are done for continuous improvement processes by building on the skills of the operators and first line leaders (team leaders, supervisors, group leaders).

 Job Methods will enhance most team-based continuous improvement programs by delivering a high volume of small incremental improvements from individuals.
-Job Methods provides a system to get the most out of manpower, machines, and materials currently available.
-It conditions and develops individuals to break down a job into its details and eliminates wasteful tasks, combines and rearranges necessary tasks, and simplifies those tasks that are required.
-Job Methods yields significant benefits including reduced cost through productivity gains, increased throughput, and reduced work in process
+It conditions and develops individuals to break down a job into details, such as eliminating wasteful tasks, combining, rearranging necessary tasks, and simplifying those tasks that are required.